eamador1/school-library/README.md

 # 📖 [SCHOOL-LIBRARY] <a name="about-project"></a>
-In this project, I finish creating the remaining classes for the school library and create the associations between them.
+In this project, I create a form of UI for the school library app.
+This way it can be invoked as an executable and not something you use in IRB exclusively.

 ## 🛠 Built With <a name="built-with"></a>